Professional wrestling holds: Pumphandle

 The wrestler stands behind their opponent and bends them forward.
 One of the opponent's arms is pulled back between their legs and held, while the other arm is hooked.
 Then the wrestler lifts the opponent up over their shoulder.
 From here many throws, drops and slams can be performed.
 A double pumphandle exists, where the second arm is not hooked, it is also pulled under and between the opponent's legs.

 Rope-hung

 A rope-hung move sees the opponent trapped either over the top rope or between the top and second rope.
 From that position, the wrestler could execute many moves while the opponent is hung over/between the rope(s), for example a DDT or a neckbreaker.

+Rope-trap

+A slight and less common variation, similar to a corner-trap, in which a wrestler traps the opponent with the ropes as a way to set up for a move.
+An example of this is Sheamus's setup for the Beats of the Bodhrán.

 Scoop

 Facing the opponent, the wrestler reaches between the opponent's legs with one arm and reaches around their back from the same side with their other arm.
 The wrestler lifts their opponent up so they are horizontal across the wrestler's body.
 From here many throws, drops and slams can be performed.
-The scoop is also called the scoop powerslam where the wrestler attacks puts their hand in middle of the opponent's legs and turns them.
+The scoop is also called the scoop powerslam where the wrestler puts their hand in middle of the opponent's legs and turns them.